-HOW TO SPOT NARCISSISM IN THE WORKPLACE?
+HOW DO I SEE NARCISSISM IN THE WORKPLACE?

 Narcissism is a personality disorder characterized by a disproportionate focus on one’s own feelings and an inability to sympathize with those in less privileged situations.
 Narcissists can be toxic coworkers who make life difficult for everyone else.
 The following are symptoms of narcissism in the workplace: